oelarnes/spells/README.md

 # 🪄 spells ✨

-**spells** is a python package that facilitates intuitive, customizable, optimized analysis of the public data sets provided by 17Lands. **spells** is designed to trivialize the annoying, fiddly, and slow parts of working with those large datasets, so that you can focus on your ideas. **spells** exposes one first-class function, `summon`, which summons a polars DataFrame to the battlefield.
+**spells** is a python package that facilitates intuitive, customizable, optimized analysis of the public data sets provided by 17Lands.
+Spells is designed to exile the annoying, fiddly, and slow parts of working with those large datasets, so that you can focus on your ideas.
+Spells exposes one first-class function, `summon`, which summons a Polars DataFrame to the battlefield.

 ```python
 >>>import spells